cloudshare/js-sdk/README.md

 You can take a look at `driver/index.html` for a kind of "hello world" example.
 To run it do the following:

 1. `npm install`
-2. `node run server`
+2. `npm run server`
 3. Make sure you set your API ID and API key in the global vars: `API_ID` and `API_KEY` in `driver/index.html`.
-3. Navigate to `localhost:8080/driver/index.html` and open the browser's javascript console.
+4. Navigate to `localhost:8080/driver/index.html` and open the browser's javascript console.

 #### List your environments
 ```